 6. Employees cannot receive both longevity and career step pay.
 Any employee eligible for longevity will be required to make a determination as to which program they prefer and sign a PAF to that effect.

 V. HEALTH & WELFARE BENEFITS

 5.1 All regular full-time employees are eligible to be enrolled in the following insurance programs.
-Parttime employees working at least 32 hours per week are eligible to purchase City health, dental, and vision benefits at their own cost.

 Major Medical Dental Life Insurance Vision Care Prescription Drug Plan